jdevfullstack-tutorials/imac-review/README.md

 need a disk so that all data that should be saved will be kept before shut down.
 An Operating System, just like macOS or Windows
-OS, contains a lot of files.
-These files should be saved to the disk not to the memory because you can't save it there: the memory is volatile.
+OS, has a lot of files for the system.
+These files should
+be saved to the disk not to the memory because you can't save it there: the memory is volatile.